 What if I don't have my ID before the event?

-Food will be provided to all clients, we simply request that you register with Interfaith Food Ministry and verify you address on the next visit.
+Food will be provided to all clients; we simply request that you register with Interfaith Food Ministry and verify your address on the next visit.

 What if I am already an Interfaith Food Ministry client?

-Food Access Saturday is a partnership between United Way of Nevada County and IFM, IFM guidelines still apply.
-For more about IFM guidelines please visit their website at www.interfaithfoodministry.org
+Food Access Saturday is a partnership between United Way of Nevada County and IFM.
+IFM guidelines still apply.
+For more information about IFM guidelines please visit their website at: www.interfaithfoodministry.org